vijaylearning/Cypress/README.md

 bob need to pay 2 for book b1<br/>
-fine amount to be paid: None
+fine amount to be paid: None<br/>
-bob need to pay 4 for book b3
+bob need to pay 4 for book b3<br/>
-ace need to pay 7 for book b4
+ace need to pay 7 for book b4<br/>
-fine amount to be paid: None
+fine amount to be paid: None<br/>

 ---